LDConval/stormjs/API.md

   - fileFlagsListfile: number; file flags for (listfile).
 Set to 0 to not have a (listfile).
   - fileFlagsAttributes: number; file flags for (attributes).
 Set to 0 to not have an (attributes).
   - fileFlagsSignature: number; file flags for (signature).
 Value of 0x80000000 will sign the archive with weak signature.
-  - attributeFlags: number; sum of these bits
+  - attributeFlags: can be one of these types
+    - number: raw uint32 flags for StormLib
+    - object: an object containing the following flags
-    - 0x1: (attributes) contains CRC32 for each file
+      - crc32: boolean; (attributes) contains CRC32 for each file
-    - 0x2: (attributes) contains file time for each file
+      - time: boolean; (attributes) contains file time for each file
-    - 0x4: (attributes) contains MD5 for each file
+      - md5: boolean; (attributes) contains MD5 for each file
-    - 0x8: (attributes) contains a patch bit for each file
+      - patchBit: boolean; (attributes) contains a patch bit for each file
   - sectorSize: number; sector size for the compressed files, must be a power of two.
   - rawChunkSize: number; size of a raw chunk, only used by MPQ version 4.
   - maxFiles: number; max number of files (hash table size). must be between 4 and 524288.